Clarkson-Applied-Data-Science/2025_ia651_Banelli/README.md

   - Neural Network (MLPClassifier)
 - Model evaluation using confusion matrix, accuracy, recall, precision, F1-score
 - Final model comparison table and bar plots

+## 📁 Dataset

+The dataset used in this project is the **Credit Card Fraud Detection** dataset from [Kaggle](https://www.kaggle.com/mlg-ulb/creditcardfraud).

+> ⚠️ **Note:** The CSV file is too large to upload to GitHub (25MB limit).
+> Please download it manually from the Kaggle link above and place it in the same folder as the notebook.